List of Record of Lodoss War characters: Pharalis

-Kardis (or Cardice)
+Kardis

-Kardis is the goddess of all destruction and misery, and her affiliated colors are black and red.
+Kardis, also spelled as Cardice, is the goddess of destruction and misery, and her affiliated colors are black and red.
 She is associated with evil, death, and destruction, and is chaotic evil in alignment.
-Kardis and Marfa were the final two gods remaining alive at the end of the cataclysmic war, with their battle ending in a stalemate as the two tried to strike each other down with one final blow, but both falling into a death sleep after Alecrast and Lodoss split apart.
+Kardis and Marfa were the final two gods remaining alive at the end of the cataclysmic war, with their battle ending in a stalemate as they tried to strike each other down with one final blow, but fell into a death sleep after Alecrast and Lodoss split apart.
 Marfa's body fell upon the island of Lodoss, while Kardis fell upon the small island of Marmo.
-The island of Marmo bore the brunt of her curse, leaving the island corrupted and shrouded in darkness.
+The island of Marmo bore the brunt of her curse, leaving it corrupted and shrouded in darkness.